front-end-foundations/session1/readme.md

 <link href="css/styles.css" media="all" />
 ```

-Try not to use the alternative:
+It is best practice not to use the alternative:

 ```html
 <style>